 Attached is a summary regarding some of the many differences of iHaveit compared to Discogs and the benefits of using iHaveit

-- iHaveit is much easier to buy and sell music. with modern looking search, find and buy functions, presented for every day users that want to quickly find and buy music, Discogs is focused on everything about a item, whereas iHaveit provides a easly to find and buy and collect function for the every day buyer and collector who does not need the words story on every item.
+- iHaveit is much easier to buy and sell music. with much simpler and modern search, find and buy functions, presented for every day users that want to quickly find and buy music, Discogs is focused on everything about a item, whereas iHaveit provides a easy to find and buy and collect function for the every day buyer and collector who does not need the words story on every item.

 - iHaveit is also much easier to add items to collections, with a much friendlier user capture experience, simply click and add

-- iHaveit is a total music collecting platform, for Vinyl records, CD's, tape cassettes, books, posters, autographs, memorabilia, and a assortment of physical music items, whereas Discogs is focused on Vinyl Records, CD and cassette tapes. iHaveit builds a 'total music collection' experience for the collector.
+- iHaveit is a total music and entertainment trading and collecting platform, for Vinyl records, CD's, tape cassettes, books, posters, autographs, memorabilia, and a assortment of physical music items, whereas Discogs is focused on Vinyl Records, CD and cassette tapes. iHaveit builds a 'total music collection' experience for the collector.

-- iHaveit provides a comprehenive Music Auction service, enabling members to auction rare and valuable items
+- iHaveit provides a comprehensive sales Auction function, enabling members to auction rare and valuable items

 - iHaveit interviewed over 1,000 people / companies as part of the process of building the iHaveit platform.
 Users desire a ‘easier to use’ platform.
 The main feedback we received regarding Discogs is that users feel Discogs can be complex and is dated and in many cases can be overkill for what average collectors want or need.
 Our research showed users are seeking a simple, intuitive search, find, buy and collection platform, which iHaveit provides.